spryker/spryker-docs/docs/dg/dev/acp/sccos-dependencies-required-for-the-acp.md

 ## SCCOS Dependencies for projects on SCCOS product release 202311.0 or later

-if your project version corresponds to the SCCOS product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.html) or later: you can skip the configuration described in this document.
+If your project version corresponds to the SCCOS product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.html) or later, you can proceed to [Dependency 1: Module updates for ACP](#dependency-1-module-updates-for-acp).

 ## SCCOS Dependencies for projects on earlier versions
 SCCOS product release [202211.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202211.0/release-notes-202211.0.html) includes a basic ACP setup.
 All ACP modules (apps and platform) require updates.